Client-centered counselors and advocates for your environmental needs.

 Nathan intends to develop a practice serving the environmental and other legal needs of modest means individuals and organizations in the mountains of West Virginia, where he spent significant time during his childhood.
 His practice will likely focus on land use, energy law, family law, and personal injury.

-Nathan is licensed to practice law in New Hampshire and Kentucky.
+Nathan is licensed to practice law in Ohio, New Hampshire and Kentucky.